endoit/siebelScriptsEditor/documentation.md

 ## Installation
 Prerequisites:
-- siebelscripteditor-\<VERSION_NUMBER\>.vsix extension file
+- siebelscripteditor-\<VERSION_NUMBER\>.vsix extension file [__Download Link__](https://github.com/endoit/siebelScriptsEditor/raw/main/siebelscripteditor-1.0.0.vsix)
 -	Visual Studio Code should be up-to-date
 -	[64-bit Oracle Client](https://www.oracle.com/database/technologies/instant-client/downloads.html)

-The extension can be installed with the following command using the .vsix file:
+The extension can be installed with the following command using the .vsix file ():
 ```
 code --install-extension <PATH>\siebelscripteditor-1.0.0.vsix
 ```
-After successful install, a new icon will appear in the left sidebar:
+After successful install, Visual Studio Code should be restarted, and a new icon will appear in the left sidebar:

 ![icon](/features/documentation/icon.PNG)